syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ### Importing form data

-The `importFormData` method imports the data from a file of specified type and fills the saved data into the form fields.
+The `importFormData` method imports the data from a file of a specified type and fills the saved data into the form fields.

 {% tabs %}
 {% highlight dart hl_lines="15 16 17 18" %}